 - the relevant individual consents to that use or disclosure of the information;

 - the individual would reasonably expect SECTARA to use or disclose the information for the secondary purpose and the secondary purpose is related to one or more of the Purposes; or

 - the use or disclosure of the information is required or authorised by or under an Australian Law.

 SECTARA will only disclose information in good faith and where required by any of the above circumstances.

 By providing SECTARA with personal information, you consent to the terms of this Policy and the types of disclosure covered by this Policy.
 Where SECTARA discloses your personal information to third parties, SECTARA will request that the third party follow this Policy regarding the handling of personal information.

 Disclosure of Information outside Australia

-SECTARA may only disclose personal information to a person or entity that is not in Australia (the Overseas Recipient) without that client’s representative’s consent in circumstances where:
+SECTARA may disclose personal information to a person or entity that is not in Australia (the Overseas Recipient).
+SECTARA will only disclose personal information to an Overseas Recipient where: